tokens-studio/figma-plugin/.changeset/mighty-cooks-punch.md

 "@tokens-studio/figma-plugin": patch
 ---

-Fixed an issue with Bitbucket sync that caused sets to be wiped when they are in a folder format
+Fixed an issue with Bitbucket sync that caused sets that are in folders to not be pulled correctly